 THE ISSUES OF 1972 PARALLEL 2020

 Part of what’s heartbreaking about this series is the realization that so many of the issues so passionately debated in 1972 are still up for debate in 2020.
 The abortion debate takes center stage in the second and third episodes, with a pre-Roe v.
 Wade country at odds over whether abortion should be legal.
-Despite all the decades fighting, the same number of people think abortion should be against the law as there were decades ago.
+Despite all the decades fighting, the same number of people think abortion should be against the law as there was decades ago.

 There also appears to be an attempt to mirror the current Democratic Party and the divisions it is facing.
 Shirley Chrisholm and her campaign appear to be a comparison to Bernie Sanders, with Chrisholm calling her run a “revolution”.
 Though she’s inspiring for a great number of people, not enough of them think she can win.
 At the convention, Chrisholm wants to keep her delegates and hold out, hoping to get more concessions from McGovern and make a stand.
-Eventually, when she is abandoned by the largely white feminists, she is left with no option than to release her delegates to an imperfect candidate.
+Eventually, when she is abandoned by the largely white feminists, she is left with no option but to release her delegates to an imperfect candidate.